 Contacting a Member of Congress

 The U.S. Congress has endless amounts of information available to you at no cost via the Internet.
 It’s easier than ever to track legislation and follow voting records.
 Each member of Congress has his or her own website.
-You can find your member by visiting www.Congress.org and simply entering your zip code.
+You can find your member by visiting the Senate website, www.senate.gov, or the House of Representatives website, www.house.gov.
 To reach a congressional office by phone, call the Capitol Switchboard at (202) 224-3121 and specify the office you wish to contact.

 Make an Appointment: When attempting to meet with a member of Congress, contact the appointment secretary/scheduler in the member’s office.
 Explain your purpose and who you represent.
 It is easier for congressional staff to arrange a meeting if they know what you wish to discuss and your relationship to the area or interests represented by the member.
 Specify the date and time you would like to meet, and identify all those who will be in attendance with you.
 If you are going with a group, select one “spokesperson” from that group and agree on your presentation/speech.
 Again, if you don’t know your member’s phone number, you can call the congressional switchboard, and they will connect you.